-Working with the Ugandan government InfraCo Africa negotiated a tolling scheme for the ferries and addressed the legal and regulatory challenges associated with establishing the first private mixed utility in Uganda.
-InfraCo Africa provided the funding needed to accelerate the launch of the first ferry and so build confidence and engagement in the project.
+Working with the Ugandan government, InfraCo Africa negotiated a tolling scheme for the ferries and addressed the legal and regulatory challenges associated with establishing the first private mixed utility in Uganda.
+DG OBA grant of US$5m, InfraCo Africa enabled the launch of the first ferry and so build confidence and engagement in the project.
 InfraCo Africa also designed an innovative project financing package which blended various financing instruments and mobilised support from its sister PIDG companies.

 Today, all four components of the project are fully operational and KIS has defined an ambitious vision for the future.
 Solar power could be scaled-up by 300% and distribution and electrification expanded.

 Funding has been provided by the Industrial Development Corporation, Uganda Development Corporation, Emerging Africa Infrastructure Fund, Nedbank and TA.
 InfraCo Africa has maintained its interest in KIS and remain committed to its future development.